vaibhavsagar/resume/resume.md

 ## Internships ##

 ---- --------------------------------------------------------------------------
-2014 Agile Digital (May--).
-Working on applications using technologies
+2014 Agile Digital (May--September).
+Worked on applications using technologies
      including AngularJS, Bootstrap, Objective-C, and Scala.